Pa1best/RevitLookup/Readme.md

 The installer contains all the latest versions starting from the 2015 version of Revit.

-## Build
+## For developers

 Debugging:

 - Run **Debug Profile** in Visual Studio or **Run Configuration** in JetBrains Rider.
-The required files have been added.
 All project files will be automatically copied to the
   Revit plugins folder.

 Creating a package:

-- Open the terminal of your IDE.
+- Open Command Prompt, Powershell, or another terminal.
 - Install Nuke global tools `dotnet tool install Nuke.GlobalTool --global`.
 - Run `nuke` command.
-- The generated package will be in the **output** folder.
+- The generated installer can be found in the **output** folder at the root of the solution.

 For more information on building, see the [**RevitTemplates**](https://github.com/Nice3point/RevitTemplates) Wiki page.